Up & Coming

 Speaker

-Angela Marie Sayles
+Angela Sayles

-FOOD SYSTEMS AND AGRIBUSINESS Angela holds the position of CEO for the Little Africa Food Cooperative.
+Angela currently serves on Collective Courage Fund governance committee which supports Black-Led food cooperatives and organizations through grant making for civic engagement and power building.
+She most recently held the position of CEO for the Little Africa Food Cooperative.
 She served as a mentor to the Food Systems Change Fellowship | Nourishing Power program facilitated by Case Western Reserve University.
-She advocates for local food systems and cooperatives lobbying within the Ag Noire Coalition and the National Cooperative Business Association.
+She advocates for local food systems and cooperatives lobbying and has worked with the Ag Noire Coalition and the National Cooperative Business Association.
 Angela’s work with National Black Food & Justice Alliance Market Study Group as Research Facilitator has produced a 40-page summary report on the topic of Rethinking Market Studies: Impacts for Black led Cooperatives.
-Most recently, Angela hosted the United Nations parallel event focused on Innovation and Technology in Land and Food Rights for Global African Women at the 67th Commission on the Status of Women.
-She will participate in the upcoming African Food Systems Forum in September 2023 in Dar es Salaam, Tanzania presenting primary research findings from the Financial Unity East Africa team on the Tanzania sunflower cooking oil sector.
+She is currently facilitating a series of workshops for the Coop Peer group for Q2 2024 and leading the important discussion on effective development models for food coops in Black communities.
+Angela was invited and participated in the Racism in the Food System convening hosted by Cornell University in March 2024.
+Angela hosted the United Nations parallel event focused on Innovation and Technology in Land and Food Rights for Global African Women at the 67th Commission on the Status of Women.
+She and her team participated in the upcoming African Food Systems Forum in September 2023 in Dar es Salaam, Tanzania presenting primary research findings from the Financial Unity East Africa team on the Tanzania sunflower cooking oil sector.
+Angela is also the owner of the Unity Beverages brand.

 Speaker